suesCL/machine-learning-course-project/machine-learning-ex2/machine-learning-ex2/README.md

 * **Feature mapping:**

 Feature mapping is one technique that can help fit the data better by creating more features from each data point.
-As shown in the function below in **mapFeature.m**, it maps features into all polynomialls terms of x1, x2 up to sixth power.
-A logistic regression classifier with feature mapping creates a  more non-linear decisioin boundary and thus fit the data better.
+As shown in the function below in mapFeature.m, it maps features into all polynomials terms of x1, x2 up to sixth power.
+A logistic regression classifier with feature mapping creates a more non-linear decision boundary and thus fit the data better.
 ```
 function out = mapFeature(X1, X2)
 %   MAPFEATURE(X1, X2) maps the two input features